ajoshiusc/dr-csi-reg/docs/DOCUMENTATION.md

-# Spectral MRI Data Processing Pipeline Documentation
+# Spectral MRI Data Registration Module Documentation

+**Part of the Diffusion-Relaxation Suite**

-This repository contains a robust spectral MRI data processing pipeline with enhanced error handling, field preservation, and race condition protection.
-The pipeline includes three main components: conversion from .mat to NIfTI format, robust registration, and reverse conversion with complete metadata preservation.
+This repository contains a robust spectral MRI data registration module.
+The module includes three main components: conversion from .mat to NIfTI format, robust registration, and reverse conversion with complete metadata preservation.

 ## 🆕 Recent Major Improvements